 - Families register yearly as members of TEACH ( approx. $30 per family) which also grants them membership in the Coalition of Homeschoolers Across Lancaster County (CHALC) including a monthly subscription to Scrawls.

 - Those whose children participate in our Bethany Grace Co-op pay a ‘facility fee’ each session (approx. $20 per family) which allows us to rent classroom space from Bethany Grace.

 - Each ten-week class at the co-op has an associated fee (generally between $20 and $40).
 Some upper-level academic classes run for 30 weeks and the full payment for these are made in the fall session.
 Class fees are paid directly to instructors on the first day of class.

 - Sports participation requires a registration fee ($70 or less per season) and generally does not require specialty equipment/uniforms.

 The above listed payments are spread throughout the year and are charged ala carte to make participation as affordable as possible for the wide variety of families who attend our programs.

-The best way to become involved with TEACH is to complete and submit the TEACH Membership Application and to provide the necessary criminal history/child abuse clearances.
-The the instructions for the clearances are found on our Forms page.
+The best way to become involved with TEACH is to Sign Up your family on Homeschool Life and to provide the necessary criminal history/child abuse clearances.
+The instructions for the clearances are found on the Homeschool Life Page.
 Submission of these forms is the entry point for all our programming- please let us know if you have questions via our Contact page.